-- 1. During academic year 2017-2018, the maximum instructional overload assigned to a faculty member shall be nine (9) units during a teaching semester, and fifteen (15) units during a non-teaching semester, or an approximate annual maximum of thirty-three (33) instructional overload units. - 2.
-Under extraordinary circumstances, the Academic Vice President may override the limits to instructional overload.
+- 1. The maximum instructional overload assigned to a faculty member shall be ten (10) units during a teaching semester, and fifteen (15) units during a non-teaching semester, or an approximate annual maximum of thirty-five (35) instructional overload units. - 2.
+Under extraordinary circumstances, the Academic Vice President/Provost may override the limits to instructional overload.